google/ctfscoreboard/README.md

 2. Install the dependencies:
    pip install -r requirements.txt

 3. Install a database library.
-For MySQL, consider mysql-python.
+For MySQL, consider PyMySQL.
 For Postgres, use psycopg2.
 (Others may work; untested.)

 4. Write a config.py for your relevant installation.
 An example is provided in